Infertility During COVID-19

 At the end of April each year, we observe National Infertility Awareness Week.
 Often times, as a fertility specialist (reproductive endocrinologist), we are asked when people should consider fertility care and treatment, if referrals are necessary and what to expect.
 Below are answers to a few of the most common questions we get with regard to fertility care and treatment.

 The Facts about Endometriosis

-Daniel Griffin, MD, The Women's Hospital
+Daniel Griffin, MD, Boston IVF at The Women's Hospital

 Endometriosis is a common condition in which part of the uterine lining or glands are located outside of the uterus.
 Typically the glandular tissue is located in the pelvis and abdomen.
 The most common symptoms of endometriosis are painful menstrual cycles, pain with intercourse, infertility or an ovarian mass.
 Learn about the most common treatments for Endometriosis.